-The escrow company is careful to assure that all terms and conditions of the seller's and buyer's contract are performed prior to the sale being finalized.
-This includes receiving funds and documents, filling out required forms, and obtaining the release documents for any loans or liens that were paid off with the transaction, assuring you have a clear title to your place before the agreed upon price is fully paid.
+The escrow holder makes sure that all terms and conditions of the seller's and buyer's contract are reached prior to the sale being completed.
+This includes getting funds and documents, completing required forms, and getting the release documents for any loans or liens that have been paid with the transaction, assuring you have a free title to your house before the asking price is fully paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.